 The Transbay Joint Powers Authority is shifting attention to Phase Two, the rail extension, as Phase One is nearing completion.
-We allocated funds to the downtown extension to further preliminary engineering and bring additional elements, such as an underground BART/Muni pedestrian connector and revised elements such as a relocated underground 4th and King streets station up to 30 percent designed to support a revised, ground-up cost element.
-Due to the significant socioeconomic impacts of cut-and-cover construction, the Transbay Joint Powers Authority, with the participation of Transportation Authority staff and consultants, conducted a tunnel options study focused on investigating alternatives to cut-and-cover.
-The study, completed in September 2017, concluded that it is possible to eliminate cut-and-cover between 4th and 2nd streets, as well as across Howard Street.
-The Transbay Joint Powers Authority and its funding partners are also working together to secure funding for the extension, which faces a significant funding gap, as well as to continue oversight of both project phases.
+We allocated funds to the downtown extension to further preliminary engineering and bring additional elements, such as an underground BART/Muni pedestrian connector and revised elements such as a relocated underground 4th and King streets station up to 30 percent design to support a revised, ground-up cost element.
+Due to the significant socioeconomic impacts of cut-and-cover construction, the Transbay Joint Powers Authority, with the participation of Transporta-